 There will be legal backlash for the real estate agent - and especially the seller - if problems are knowingly withheld from the buyer.

-Latent defects are the problems that are not obvious during the house inspection.
-One example of a latent defect is the house having a coat of led paint.
+Latent defects are problems that are not obvious during the house inspection.
+One example of a latent defect in the house having a coat of led paint.

 This isn’t something that would be obvious during the initial inspection.
 Therefore, the buyer will have to be told about this information.

 However, the seller and agents are not responsible for sharing patent defects.
 These are the issues that are apparent upon a normal inspection of the property.

 This could be apparent house blemishes, such as damaged material property.